lloydzhou/image-embedding-inference/README.md

 To run Image Embedding Inference in a Docker container, you can use the following command: `docker run -p 8000:8000 -e IMAGE_EMBEDDING_MODEL=google/vit-base-patch16-224 image-embedding-inference`

+Extra options:
+- `-e IEI_WORKERS=4`: Number of workers to use.
+Defaults to 4.
+- `-e IEI_BIND=0.0.0.0:8000`: Bind address and port.
+Defaults to 0.0.0.0:8000.
+In addition, `-p` must expose the same port.

 ### Python

 Install the dependencies using `uv` with the following command: `uv sync`.